Conrad Hunte: Early life and career

 Hunte was born in rural St Andrew Parish in the north of Barbados, the son of a sugar plantation worker.
-Hunte's family was poor; one of nine children, Hunte grew up in a one-room house.
-By the time Hunte was six-years-old he was playing cricket with the village boys, using an improvised bat made from palm fronds.
+Hunte's family was poor.
+One of nine children, Hunte grew up in a one-room house.
+By the time he was six-years-old, he was playing cricket with the village boys, using an improvised bat made from palm fronds.
 Hunte's father was determined that Hunte would receive a good education and so Hunte was required to walk—barefoot—each day the three miles to Belleplaine Boys School.
 Hunte showed the first glimpses of his talent, making the school First XI aged 10 where he played with and against boys much bigger and older than himself.

 Hunte, aged 12, won a scholarship to attend Alleyne Secondary School.
 His talent was soon noted by the school gamesmaster, who placed him straight into the school First XI, where he played against boys aged up to 18.
 As an incentive the gamesmaster offered Hunte a shilling every time he made 25 runs.
 Hunte captained the school team in his last three years.
 In his final year at school Hunte was asked to play for a new club, the Belleplaine Sports and Social Club.
 Belleplaine played in the Northern section of the Barbados Cricket League (BCL), which provided organised cricket for poor and rural Barbadians.
 In 1950 Hunte made the BCL representative team for its annual match against the elite (and socially exclusive) Barbados Cricket Association team.
 Dropped early in his innings by Test player Denis Atkinson, Hunte went on to make 137—the first BCL player to make a century in this annual fixture.

 Soon after this match Hunte was selected to make his first-class cricket debut for Barbados against Trinidad and Tobago at Kensington Oval in Bridgetown.
 Hunte scored 63 runs in the first innings and followed this with 15 in the second.
 Hunte was also offered a place with the elite Empire Cricket Club in Division 1 of the Barbados Cricket Association, the home club of his sporting idol Everton Weekes.
 There was little first-class cricket in the West Indies at the time and Hunte's cricket career was slow to progress.
 He worked for a time as a school teacher at St. Simon's Mixed School, the Barbados civil service as an Accounts Clerk and later in life insurance.
 Hunte failed to take his opportunity against the visiting Australians in 1954–55, scoring a duck and three.
 It was the following season when Hunte finally showed his ability on a larger stage, scoring 151 and 95 in two matches against a touring team from England managed by E. W. Swanton.